adamsilver/maintainablecss.com-jekyll/_chapters/10-faqs.md

 ## When should I use this?

-MaintainableCSS is an approach that works well when building long-lived, bespokely designed responsive websites.
+MaintainableCSS is an approach that works well when building long-lived, bespokely designed responsive websites that you want to scale.
+It's also useful for websites that evolve over time.

 ## What if I don't want to use it?